yaleman/portDB/README.md

 Please feel free to add information, the format for notes is going to stay the same, other than adding Markdown support soon.

-This is a quick site I built using [Flask](http://flask.pocoo.org) and hosted on [Heroku](http://heroku.com).
-It's also hosted on [Github](https://github.com/yaleman/portdb) if you aren't already there.
+This is a quick site I built using [Flask](http://flask.pocoo.org).
+The source code is hosted on [Github](https://github.com/yaleman/portdb) if you aren't already there, please feel free to add data wherever possible.

 # Todo